projectatomic/commissaire/doc/commctl.rst

 .. todo::

-    The kubernetes authentication plugin has not been ported yet.
+    The Kubernetes authentication plugin has not been ported yet.

 If you are using the :ref:`Kubernetes authentication plugin <kubeauth>` you can opt to reuse the credentials from your kubeconfig like so: